How to Make Leberkase at HOME! Homemade Leberkase

 At this point, you can eat it… warm or cold… or slice and fry it, maybe even with an egg on top.

-When I was a child, having Leberkäse for dinner was a special treat.
-My mom would slice up the loaf (or get it sliced by the guys at Hickory Sweet, and fry the slices until they browned just a bit.
+Growing up in California, having Leberkäse for dinner was a special treat.
+My mom would slice the loaf or have it sliced by the guys at Hickory Sweet and fry the slices until they browned just a bit.
 So good.
-Later I learned that you could also bake the loaf, and serve the slices warm and pink.
+You could also bake the loaf and serve the slices warm and pink.
 Also delicious!

 I’m sure purists would insist that it be served one way or the other… but to me, either way tastes fabulous warm or cold.